-Many of the tracks on Revolver are marked by an electric guitar-rock sound, in contrast with their previous,
+Many of the tracks on Revolver are marked by an electric guitar-rock sound, in contrast with their

-top spot for seven weeks and six weeks, respectively.
+stayed at the top spot for seven weeks and six weeks, respectively.

-The cover illustration was created by German-born bassist and artist Klaus Voormann, one of the Beatles'
+The cover illustration was created by German-born bassist and artist Klaus Voormann, one of the

-oldest friends from their days at the Star Club in Hamburg.
+Beatles' oldest friends from their days at the Star Club in Hamburg.

-Stevie Wonder - Talking Book 1972
+|Stevie Wonder - Talking Book 1972

 The second of five consecutive albums referred to as Wonder's 'Classic Period'.

 Released after Wonder toured with the Rolling Stones in 1972, Talking Book became an immediate hit.